cometh-hq/connect-core-getting-started/react-hooks-demo/README.md

 export NEXT_PUBLIC_4337_PAYMASTER_URL="https://paymaster.cometh.io/421614?apikey=YOUR_API_KEY"
 ```

+Update to the viem chain link to your apiKey on the following components (by default it is arbitrumSepolia):
+- `src/app/layout.tsx`
+- `src/app/components/Transaction.tsx`

-After the successfull installation of the packages: `bun dev`
+After the successfull installation of the packages and the chain update, run: `bun dev`